wszenic/rl-banana-collector/Report.md

 ![](plots/learning_smaller_network.png)

 The final plot for the larger network shows a steep learning process between 300 and 500 epochs and then a plateau.
-Therefore, larger number of parameters is needed for the model to achieve the given objective value
+Therefore, larger number of parameters is needed for the model to achieve the given objective value.
+The whole process was ran for 2000 epochs, although the average of 13 (which is the objective of the task) was reached after ca. 570 epochs.

 ![](plots/learning_process.png)